sixeyed/dc-mta-workshop/part-1.md

 cd C:\scm\github\sixeyed\dc-mta-workshop\part-1\tweet-app
 docker image build --tag $Env:dockerId/mta-tweet-app .
 ```

-> Be sure to use your Docker ID in the image tag.
+> Be sure to use your Docker ID in the image tag if you haven't saved it as an environment variable.
 You will share it on Docker Hub in the next step, and you can only do that if you use your ID.
 My Docker ID is `sixeyed`, so I run `docker build -t sixeyed/dockercon-tweet-app`

 You'll see output on the screen as Docker runs each instruction in the Dockerfile.